Outreach SEN HLTA

 Are you a confident and caring Outreach SEN HLTA ready to make a difference beyond the classroom?
 This is your opportunity to join a therapeutic school based near Great Yarmouth and provide vital support to young people with SEMH needs across Norfolk/Suffolk.

 This unique Outreach SEN HLTA role is ideal for someone passionate about inclusion, mental health, and helping students overcome challenges to re-engage with education.
-You’ll travel throughout Norfolk/Suffolk delivering high-impact interventions in homes, schools, and outreach centres.
+You’ll travel throughout east Norfolk/Suffolk delivering high-impact interventions in homes, schools, and outreach centres.

 Glowing star Why this Outreach SEN HLTA role is unique: